Native American Animal Symbols - Who are They, What do They Mean and Why

 Wolf: The teacher of new ideas and wisdom; shows intense loyalty with a balance of independence.
 Teaches cooperation, protectiveness and the value of extended families.

-Wolf Print: This print symbolizes tracking and movement.
+Wolf Print: This print symbolizes tracking and movement; authority and leadership.

 Wren: Messenger from the gods; sibling relationships (brother/sister); power of the voice; fearlessness; sees future events.